jpreynat/test-sync/page2.md

 # Page 2

-A bit of content for page 2 :)
+Some content for page 2.